Why Long-Term Disability Applicants Get Denied

 - Notice of regular medical treatment: Your insurance company will expect you to make any regular visits to a physician or other care specialist.
 If there was a physical injury, objective tests should be completed by your doctor, which includes x-rays, CT scans and MRIs as needed.

 - Missing medical records: The insurance company not having access to all your records can lead to having a claim denied.
 This can be prevented by checking with the disability carrier to ensure all reports are in their possession and checking with insurance to have any needed documents sent.

 - Statement from your doctor: You or your attorney need to ask your doctor to provide detailed information on how your injury is preventing you from performing work-related operations.
 These are better than having just data from the insurance company, as these can lead to responses that support denial of the claim.

 If you are filing a long-term disability claim, if should be noted that investigators may follow you for video surveillance via request from your insurance company.
 These investigators will usually look for the filer to be doing tasks that aren’t consistent with a disability claim.
 There are cases where evidence found on video can lead to disapproval of disability benefits.

 In addition, a patient should check with their issued policy and review the summary of a disability definition to verify it can be met.
 There are two types to note: “own occupation” policies means your disability prevents you from performing your specific job, while “any occupation” applies to any type of work.

-Paying Attention To Deadlines
+Not Paying Attention To Long Term Disability Deadlines

 Make sure to note any deadlines that are associated with the filing of your claim.
 The majority of individual plans and all group plans covered by ERISA allow for 180 days to appeal a first denial.
 If that timeframe elapses, you will not be able to sue the insurance company in federal court as you did not use administrative appeals.
 It’s best to file immediately, then hire a long-term disability lawyer to help with medical records and other documentation.